killoBillo/ArmoryRaider/readme.md

 ==================
 This application is a calendar of events suitable for the planning of WOW Guild raids.
 Through the use of special classes (written by [third parties](https://sourceforge.net/projects/wowarmoryapi/)) is able to retrieve characters data directly from the Battle.net Armory.

-N.b.: *This is my first sourceforge project, let me know if something is wrong so I can fix it.*

 CONTENTS OF THIS PAGE
 ---------------------